mikestead/lighthouse-batch/README.md

 generating a summary report including all of their scores.
 Scores are calculated from the average score between Performance, PWA, Accessibility and Best Practice and SEO sections.

-Also writes out the full `json` report for each site and optionally an `html` report too.
+Also writes out a `json` report summary for each site and optionally an `html` report too.

 ## CLI